yegor-usoltsev/nginx-upstream-keepalive/README.md

 upstream backend {
     # 127.0.0.1:8080 is an example upstream server
     server 127.0.0.1:8080;
-    # Maintain up to 16 idle keep-alive connections from NGINX to upstream servers
+    # Maintain 2 idle keep-alive connections to upstream servers from each worker process
-    keepalive 16;
+    keepalive 2;
 }
 ```